 This is not always the case, but age is a factor that can affect sperm vitality through cellular aging and increased oxidative stress.

-Yes, a man can reduce the number of dead sperm in his semen by leading a healthy lifestyle, taking vitamin supplements, avoiding long periods of sexual abstinence, etc. Unfortunately, in the most severe cases, turning to Assisted Reproductive Techniques may be required to conceive a child.
+Unfortunately, in the most severe cases, turning to Assisted Reproductive Techniques may be required to conceive a child.

 Does cancer cause necrospermia?

 In this case, necrospermia is not caused by cancer, but by treatments such as chemotherapy or radiotherapy.
 Therefore, it is important for patients who are going to undergo these treatments to visit a clinic beforehand to cryopreserve a semen sample so that they can have children in the future.

 Aside from necrospermia, there are other sperm disorders that can compromise a man's fertility.
 Want to learn more about them?
 Just follow this link: Guide to Sperm Disorders.